How to Stage a Home on a Budget: Simple Tips That Sell

 4. Add Affordable Accessories

-Small, inexpensive touches can make a big impact.
+Small and inexpensive touches can make a big impact.
 Think throw pillows, area rugs, fresh flowers, or simple wall art.
 These additions help buyers envision a stylish, lived-in home without spending much.

 Budget-Friendly Sources: Thrift stores, dollar stores, and online marketplaces often have decor items at a fraction of retail prices.